Home » PowerShell Tips » PowerShell Count Lines in File and Words

 Get-Content – Get file content

-Second command uses PowerShell Measure-Object cmdlet to count number of lines in file in specified directory.
+The second command uses the PowerShell Measure-Object cmdlet to count the number of lines in a file in a specified directory.

-Measure-Object cmdlet has Line, Word and Characters parameters to get number of lines, total words and total characters in file as below
+Measure-Object cmdlet has Line, Word, and Character parameters to get the number of lines, total words, and total characters in a file.

 PowerShell Count Line in File